A good diagram is worth a thousand equations — let’s create more of these!

 Neural networks are complicated, multidimensional, nonlinear array operations.
 How can we present a deep learning model architecture in a way that shows key features, while avoiding being too complex or repetitive?
 How can we present them in a way that is clear, didactic and insightful?
 (Bonus points if it is beautiful as well!).
 Right now, there is no standard for plots — neither for research nor didactic projects.
 Let me take you through an overview of tools and techniques for visualizing whole networks and particular blocks!

 AlexNet was a breakthrough architecture, setting convolutional networks (CNNs) as the leading machine learning algorithm for large image classification.
-The paper introducing AlexNet presents an excellent diagram — but there is something missing…
+The paper introducing AlexNet presents an excellent diagram — but something is missing…

 It does not require an eagle eye to spot it — the top part is accidentally cropped.
 And so it runs through all subsequent slide decks, references, etc. In my opinion, it is a symptom that, in deep learning research, visualization is a mere afterthought (with a few notable exceptions, including the Distill journal).